pirate/django-http2-middleware/README.md

 In small projects it's perfect for sending signup emails, tracking analytics events, writing to files, or any other CPU/IO intensive task that you don't want to block the user on.
-In large projects you probably don't want to block main Django worker threads with things that would be better handled in the background, as it'll greatly reduce the number of simultaneous users your servers can handle.
+In large projects, this is an antipattern because it encourages putting big blocking IO or CPU operations in these "fake" async request callbacks.
+The callbacks don't actually run asyncronously (like Celery), they don't provide any free performance improvement on the main server thread, in they just hide some operations outside of the normal request/response lifecycle and make it hard to track down latency issues.
+You probably don't want to block main Django worker threads with things that would be better handled in the background, as it'll greatly reduce the number of simultaneous users your servers can handle.

 For a full example demonstrating this library and more, check out this gist: [django_turbo_response.py](https://gist.github.com/pirate/79f84dfee81ba0a38b6113541e827fd5).